Developer-Days/OpensourceChallenge/README.md

 ## Submission Guide 📤
-For submission we have given you a google form you will have to add the your info and the merged PR link. we will examine and give you point respectively.
-If you think you have done everything correct but your points was not updated so you just have to raise a ticket your query will be solved Asap!
+For submission, we have provided you with a Google form, into which you must enter your information as well as the merged PR link.
+We will look into it and give you a point for your efforts.
+If you believe you have done everything correctly but your points have not been changed, all you have to do is submit a ticket and your problem will be resolved.
+Asap!

-Link to Submit your [Merged PR](https://docs.google.com/forms/d/e/1FAIpQLScJqo7HMOwbHZp8LLvixKprvfC9ar9plSyv32GgEG8Ysuae2g/viewform)
+Link to submit your [Merged PR](https://docs.google.com/forms/d/e/1FAIpQLScJqo7HMOwbHZp8LLvixKprvfC9ar9plSyv32GgEG8Ysuae2g/viewform)

 ## How you get points ❓
 We have divided projects to contribute in three levels easy,medium and hard .Each levels have their respective points.
 If your PR has been merged in easy projects, you will be getting 1 point.
 If your PR has been merged in moderate projects you will be getting 2 points.
 If your PR has been merged in hard projects you will be getting 3 points.